CanFactory/canfactory-html/README.md

 #### Examples

-Assert that each @li@ found has the text "list item".
+Assert that each li tag found has the text "list item".

 ```java
 assertThat(html.all("li"), each(hasText("list item")))
 ```

-Assert that no @li@ in found has the text "hello".
+Assert that no li tag in found has the text "hello".

 ```java
 assertThat(html.all("li"), none(hasText("list item")))
 ```

-Assert that only one @h1@ has the text "Now Showing".
+Assert that only one h1 has the text "Now Showing".

 ```java
 assertThat(html.all("h1"), one(hasText("Now Showing")))
 ```

-Assert that all @div@'s with the class "component" have an attribute "data-id".
+Assert that all div tag with the class "component" have an attribute "data-id".

 ```java
 assertThat(html.all("div.component"), each(hasAttribute("data-id")))
 ```

-Assert that there is only one @form@ present.
+Assert that there is only one form present.

 ```java
 assertThat(html.all("form"), count(1))
 ```

-Assert that the 2nd @li@ has the class "second".
+Assert that the 2nd li tag has the class "second".

 ```java
 assertThat(html.nth(2, "li"), hasClass("second"))